-Chapman’s Buddy opened the door to friendship, confidence and even musical collaboration
+Chapman’s virtual buddy opened the door to friendship, confidence and even musical collaboration

 Chapman, age 13, knows what it’s like to feel socially isolated.
 He’s blind and has a learning disability, which sometimes makes it hard for him to express himself and connect.
 His dad, Chun, has seen Chapman’s love of piano and support from his Sense Buddy open up his world